 Dimensions will continue to adapt and grow; its presence is connected to the vitality of the community and the artisans within.
 It is one of the few exhibitions that still lets jurors select from actual works, not simply images of works, and it is still one of the few exhibitions in the world that enables makers to converse with the jurors.

-The Dimensions Jurors for 2017 are Belinda Harrow, multimedia artist from Regina and the Permanent Collection Consultant for the Saskatchewan Arts Board, and Jenna Stanton, ceramic artist and curator from Medicine Hat’s Medalta.
+The Dimensions Jurors for 2017 were Belinda Harrow, multimedia artist from Regina and the Permanent Collection Consultant for the Saskatchewan Arts Board, and Jenna Stanton, ceramic artist and curator from Medicine Hat’s Medalta.

 Multiple events will took place throughout the week of jurying, including an Open House where the public could view of all the works submitted, a Jurors’ Talk, and the Dimensions public Jurors’ Critique.

-The exhibition will be displayed at the Saskatchewan Craft Council Gallery in Saskatoon from May 20 to July 29, 2017 and will then take off on an 18 month tour.
+The exhibition was displayed at the Saskatchewan Craft Council Gallery in Saskatoon from May 20 to July 29, 2017 and will then take off on an 18 month tour.

 Grimsby Public Art Gallery, Grimsby, ON • September 30 – November 19, 2017

 Godfrey Dean Art Gallery, Yorkton, SK • April – May, 2018